-For radio amateurs OUTSIDE of the state of Georgia to make contacts with as many Phone and/or CW Georgia stations in as many of the 159 Georgia counties as possible.
+For radio amateurs OUTSIDE of the state of Georgia to make contacts with as many SSB and/or CW Georgia stations in as many of the 159 Georgia counties as possible.
 Amateurs INSIDE the state of Georgia

 can make contacts with everyone.
 NOTE: Digital contacts aren't allowed in the Georgia QSO Party.

 The Georgia QSO Party is held annually the 2nd full weekend of April.
 There are two operating periods: 1800Z (2:00 pm EDST) Saturday until 0359Z